refinedev/refine/documentation/blog/2026-01-07-build-internal-tools-low-code-react-refine.md

 Dark mode support comes built-in with shadcn/ui, allowing users to toggle between light and dark themes.
 The interface persists their preference across sessions.
 Routing synchronizes with the URL, making the application bookmarkable and shareable.
 The breadcrumb navigation shows the current location and provides quick navigation to parent pages.

 Perhaps most impressively, Refine CORE includes developer tools for debugging.
-Press `Ctrl+Shift+D` (or `Cmd+Shift+D` on Mac) to open the Refine Devtools panel, which displays your resources, providers, and active queries.
+Press the icon at the bottom to open the Refine Devtools panel, which displays your resources, providers, and active queries.
 This transparency makes it easy to understand what's happening in your application and debug issues quickly.

 ## Customization and Flexibility